franciscrot/dma/critical-ai-practice.md

 # Critical AI Practice

+Critical AI practice centres on thoughtful engagement with Machine Learning and automated systems.

+- Critical AI Studies
+- AI Adversarial Literacy
+- Using Machine Learning in DH+
+- Carbon Estimation
+- Distant Reading, AI Summation, Hallucination

+## Critical AI Studies

 DH is being transformed by Machine Learning and other AI.
 At the same time, arts and humanities have distinctive perspectives on AI, including the political economy, history, ethics, and philosophy of AI.
 These perspectives often diverge from fields like Responsible AI, Trustworthy AI, AI Alignment, AI Safety, Sustainable AI, and AI Ethics.
-Critical AI practice centres on thoughtful engagement with Machine Learning and automated systems.
-This includes, among other things:

 - Understanding the political economy of AI
 - Understanding AI cultures